-- (4) Timing.
-The Instructor shall work to resolve the matter and make a determination on a timely basis. - (5) Instructor's Decision. - (A) If the Instructor concludes that the student did not commit an infraction, the student shall be permitted to: - (i) Continue in the course and be given whatever grade the student is entitled to without regard to the charge of an infraction; or - (ii) Drop the course at any time during the semester without a "W" on the transcript.
-However, to drop the course after the applicable drop deadline, the student must indicate their desire to drop the course within 10 business days of the Instructor's decision; or - (iii) Change sections in the course, if possible. - (B) If the Instructor concludes, based on available information, that it is more probably true than not true that the student has committed an infraction, the Instructor shall make a finding of a violation and impose a sanction as permitted in 1-404. - (C) In either case (A or B), Notice of the Instructor's decision shall be given to the student and to the department and college in which the course or examination was conducted.
+- (e) Instructor's Decision. - (1) If the Instructor concludes that the student did not commit an infraction, the student will have the course options listed in § 1-404(c)(2). - (2) If the Instructor concludes, based on available information, that it is more probably true than not true that the student has committed an infraction, the Instructor shall make a finding of a violation and impose a sanction as permitted in § 1-404(a). - (3) In either case (1 or 2), Notice of the Instructor's decision shall be given to the student and to the department and college in which the course or examination was conducted.
 The college should, where applicable, submit a copy of the Instructor's Decision Notice to the college with which the student is affiliated (for graduate students, the Graduate College is always the applicable college).
-When an infraction is found, the Instructor's Decision Notice shall include at least: 1) the finding of violation, 2) a brief explanation of the facts establishing the violation, 3) the sanction and the basis for the same, and 4) a statement such as: "You have the right to appeal this decision and/or sanction by [insert date, i.e. within five (5) business days from the date of the Instructor's Decision Notice] pursuant to 1-403(b) of the Student Code." - (6) Multiple students.
-When two or more students have been accused of cooperating in an academic infraction, any fact-finding inquiries should establish their independent responsibility and the sanctions for each individual should be decided separately. - (7) Student not enrolled in course.
-If a student is not enrolled in the course affected, the Instructor shall not make an allegation but shall instead forward that student's case to the Senate Committee on Student Discipline for handling pursuant to its policies and procedures.
-This does not apply to allegations arising from non-course-based degree requirements. - (8) Finality of Instructor's Decision.
-If a student does not appeal the instructor's decision, it shall be final except to the extent the sanction includes a recommendation for suspension or dismissal from the university.
-A recommendation of suspension or dismissal will be handled pursuant to 1-403(d). - (9) Forwarding the Record.
-Once a decision has been made, the Instructor shall forward the Record to the department or unit executive officer for retention pursuant to applicable policy. - (b) Contested Determination or Sanction Appeal. - (1) Timing and Content of Appeal.
-A student wishing to appeal an Instructor's decision must file a written appeal within five (5) business days from the date of the Instructor's Decision Notice, except as provided in 1-403(d)(1)(A).
-The appeal shall include at least: the name of the student, the course or degree requirement involved, the name of the Instructor, the applicable grounds for appeal (see b.2 below), and an explanation for the basis of appeal.
-The appeal shall be submitted to the executive officer (EO) in the department or unit in which the infraction is alleged to have occurred. - (2) Burden of Proof; Grounds for Appeal.
-A student wishing to appeal bears the burden of establishing at least one of the following grounds for appeal: - (A) The Instructor did not follow these procedures as outlined in the Academic Integrity Policy and Procedures and the deviation resulted in significant prejudice against the student; - (B) The Instructor's decision was clearly not objectively reasonable based upon information available at the time of the Instructor's decision; - (C) The sanction was disproportionate to the violation; or - (D) New information exists that was not available at the time of the instructor's decision, and that information makes it substantially more likely that the student did not commit the violation than that the student did.
+When an infraction is found, the Instructor's Decision Notice shall include at least: the finding of violation; a brief explanation of the facts establishing the violation; any sanctions and the basis for the same; and instructions for appealing the decision, including contact information for the Appeal Manager and a statement such as: "You have the right to appeal this decision and/or sanction by [insert date, i.e. within five (5) business days from the date of the Instructor's Decision Notice] pursuant to § 1-405 of the Student Code."
+The Instructor shall provide sufficient information regarding the case so that someone who is not familiar with the details of the case can understand the decision. - (f) Finality of Instructor's Decision.
+If a student does not appeal the Instructor's decision, it shall be final except to the extent the sanction includes a recommendation for suspension or dismissal from the university.
+A recommendation of suspension or dismissal will be handled pursuant to § 1-405(g). - (g) Forwarding the Record.
+Once a decision has been made, the Instructor shall forward the Record to the department or unit executive officer for retention pursuant to applicable policy.